 Hyperlinks allow you to build more interesting navigation possibilities into your resource.
-A simple, linear structure is easy to construct, but has to be moved through one part at a time in a strict order.
+A simple, linear structure is easy to construct, but must be moved through one part at a time in a strict order.
 Accessing later content requires, at the very least, repeated clicking to get to the right place.
 Using an index slide with some hyperlinks to later parts of the resource allows users to get to the information they need more quickly, and gives them choice in the order they access the information.
 This is particularly useful for a resource that covers several topics, or several parts of the same topic, or for a large resource that can’t be further subdivided.

 How do you use hyperlinks?

 Any object on a PowerPoint slide can have a hyperlink attached to it.
 Hyperlinks cannot be added to groups of objects, however, only to an individual one.
 That object can be a textbox, an image or photograph, or something created by the drawing tools inside PowerPoint.

 To add a hyperlink, simply right-click on an object, select Hyperlink, then choose Place in This Document and select where it should lead to.
 The link is relative rather than absolute, so if you reorder slides the link will still take you to the correct place.

 Triggered animations allow you to show or hide content until a user clicks on another object on the slide.
 That showing or hiding is based on the PowerPoint animation system, so there are a multitude of options for how objects appear or disappear.
 Path animations can also be triggered, allowing objects to move on the slide rather than just appear or disappear.
 You can trigger several animations with a single click, and an object can be affected by a trigger set on itself.